Edgar Ié: Lille

 On 5 July 2017, Ié transferred to French club Lille OSC for €3 million, the highest transfer fee Belenenses ever received for a player.
-He scored his first goal in Ligue 1 on 28 January 2018, helping the hosts beat RC Strasbourg Alsace 2–1 by heading home a corner kick from Anwar El Ghazi in injury time.
+He scored his only goal in Ligue 1 on 28 January 2018, helping the hosts beat RC Strasbourg Alsace 2–1 by heading home a corner kick from Anwar El Ghazi in injury time.

 Ié was loaned to FC Nantes also of the French top division in late January 2019.

 Trabzonspor

 On 12 August 2019, Ié signed a three-year contract with Trabzonspor of the Turkish Süper Lig as part of the deal involving Yusuf Yazıcı.
 He was loaned to Feyenoord four days later, making his Eredivisie debut on the 18th in a 1–1 home draw against FC Utrecht.

 On 21 December 2021, Ié suffered a right knee anterior cruciate ligament injury in a 2–1 win at Altay SK, ruling him out for six months and therefore ending his season.
+Days later, he was released.

 Later career

-On 23 January 2023, Ié joined İstanbul Başakşehir F.K. on a deal until June 2024.
+Having been unemployed for over a year, Ié remained in Turkey's top division, signing an 18-month contract on 23 January 2023 with İstanbul Başakşehir FK.
+He was an unused substitute on 11 June as his team lost the Turkish Cup final 2–0 to Fenerbahçe SK.

+After playing only eight total games, Ié terminated his contract in January 2024.
+He then moved to FC Dinamo București, 15th in Romania's Liga I. In May, the press announced that the latter had launched an investigation following accusations that he had sent his twin brother, Edelino, to play for the club instead; Dinamo denied this had ever taken place, and he was released at the end of the campaign.

 International career

 Ié was initially selected by Portugal for the 2012 UEFA European Under-19 Championship, but missed the tournament in Estonia due to injury.
 Eventually, he won 37 caps at youth level, including 12 for the under-21 team.
 Coach Rui Jorge named him in the under-23 team that reached the quarter-finals of the 2016 Olympic tournament in Brazil.

-Ié first appeared with the full side on 10 November 2017, coming on as a substitute for Pepe for the last 34 minutes of the 3–0 friendly win over Saudi Arabia in Viseu.
+Ié first appeared with the full side on 10 November 2017, replacing Pepe for the last 34 minutes of the 3–0 friendly win over Saudi Arabia in Viseu.
 In September 2021, however, he switched his allegiance to Guinea-Bissau, being selected on 5 November for 2022 FIFA World Cup qualifiers against Guinea and Sudan.
 He missed the 2021 Africa Cup of Nations through injury.

+Ié made his debut for Guinea-Bissau on 14 June 2023, in a 1–0 away defeat of São Tomé and Príncipe for the 2023 Africa Cup of Nations qualifying phase.

 Personal life

-Ié's twin brother, Edelino, is also a footballer.
+Ié's twin brother, Edelino, was also a footballer.
 A midfielder, he too came through the youth teams at Sporting.